andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 short_sum: This is it, don't get scared now
 summary:

+Recently on one of my favorite podcasts, *Penpals* hosted by my two favorite cackling idiots

 <h4 class="article-subheader">It's Art, Get It?</h4>
+Art is by its very nature a subjective human pursuit.
+There's no one way, no right way, no wrong way to create, consume, or appreciate art.
+It's intimately individual and that's what makes it beautiful.

-*This Land Is Your Land* is such a unique and captivating piece that no two audience members walked out of the Nasher with the same perspective.
+*This Land Is Your Land* takes intimately individual to the extreme.
+It's such a unique and captivating piece that no two audience members walked out of the Nasher with the same perspective.
+And each perspective is perfectly valid.
+It's as much about how it makes the audience feel as

+Even the stage is set up to encourage unique perspectives.
+Known in the biz as a "thrust stage," the audience is seated around the stage on three sides.
+As Mark says it's an *interactive viewing experience*.
+Audience members who are seated facing the stage are treated to a completely different show than those on the flanks.
+So even the same person watching the show from two different seats may leave the show with two different outlooks.

 The first time I watched the Paris recording I made an immediate connection between Woody Guthrie's *This Land Is Your Land* and what I considered to be the most powerful section of the performance.
 But that's just the Oklahoma in me.
-And I'm sure every single person at the Nasher made a connection to the piece that felt just at powerful and profound to them.
+Every other person who has seen the show has brought their life experience to the theater and led them to make a connection to the piece that feels just as profound to them as mine did to me.

 The most wonderful part of Mark's piece is the fact that there's no message.
 There's no agenda.
-He presents the world the way he sees it and allows the audience to come to their own conclusion.
+He simply presents the world the way he sees it and allows the audience to come to their own conclusion.

 At least that's my conclusion.

 <h4 class="article-subheader">Dress Rehearsal</h4>
-The day before our first performances we mosey over to the Nasher for a full dress rehearsal in the performance space.
+On opening night eve we mosey over to the Nasher for a full dress rehearsal in the performance space.
 I've yet to grace the halls of the museum so I'm blown away by the asymmetrical 5-sided glass roof.
-I stand and stare at the beams that are beautifully engineered to support the load without any spanning the whole distance of the roof.
-Each beam supports each other, somewhat like the way you can fold the top flaps of a cardboard box to stay shut without tape.
+I stand and stare at the beams that conjointly support the roof without any spanning the whole distance of the atrium.
+Each beam supports every other beam, if one fails we all fail.
+I'll call it the teamwork truss.
+The structure is somewhat like that classic dad trick of folding the flaps of a cardboard box to stay shut without tape.
+It's a beautiful piece of engineering.

-In the words of Rafael Vi&ntilde;oly, the Uruguayan-born architect,
+In the words of Rafael Vi&ntilde;oly, the Uruguayan-born architect, the Nasher was designed as
 <div class="text-muted fst-italic mx-3 mb-3">
-A collection of five separate, rectangular volumes arranged in a loose radial pattern near the top of a gentle slope define an irregular, pentagonal central courtyard topped by a glass roof.
+a collection of five separate, rectangular volumes arranged in a loose radial pattern near the top of a gentle slope define an irregular, pentagonal central courtyard topped by a glass roof.
 The complex, almost vertiginous geometries of the atrium roof are formed by a hierarchy of structural systems, all supported